franktranvantu/nodejs-basics/README.md

-# Parsing JSON
+# Capturing Command Line Arguments

-We have the response body as a String.
-Let's convert it into an Object we can access the data more programmatically.
+Our application is using a fixed username.
+Let's update the application so it can take in any number of usernames via command line arguments.